abdrahmansoltan/Learning-Notes/System design/1-System-design.md

 - usually a website has multiple servers, and each server has a different IP address.
 So, when a user types a domain name in the browser, the browser sends a request to the DNS server to get the IP address of the server that has the website.
 - IP address from the DNS has multiple formats:
-  - `IPv4`: 4 numbers separated by dots.
+  - `IPv4`: 4 numbers separated by dots. each number has max of `255` numbers.
     - `69.63.176.13`
   - `IPv6`: 8 groups of 4 hexadecimal digits separated by colons.
     - `2001:0db8:85a3:0000:0000:8a2e:0370:7334`